viraj-9/Spotify-Clone/README.md

 - Responsive design with media queries
 - Hover effects and transitions
 - Building complex UI layouts with pure HTML and CSS
+- DOM manipulation using JavaScript
+- Handling user interactions with event listeners
+- Using async/await with the Fetch API
+- Retrieving and processing song data dynamically
+- Working with the JavaScript Audio API
+- Implementing play and pause functionality
+- Updating UI elements dynamically based on the selected song

 ## Disclaimer